What is an ignition rod?

 The ignition rod sits in the tube at the base of the fire-pot.
 Metal tube ignition rods need to extend out about 1cm to physically touch wood pellets to ignite them as they don’t get red hot to the tip.

-Silicon nitride (Si3N4) is a very high performance type of ceramic, used for many applications including diesel engine glow plugs, metal cutting blades, engine parts and medical devices.
+RapidFlame™ are made from silicon nitride (Si3N4) which is a very high performance type of ceramic, used for many applications including diesel engine glow plugs, metal cutting blades, engine parts and medical devices.
 See here for more detailed technical information.

 Due to the inherently high failure rates of the metal tube ignition rod design, in early 2021 Z Grills Australia teamed up with Heatfounder, an expert in silicon nitride ignition rod design and manufacture, to develop a suitable design for use in Z Grills pellets smokers.